Washakie County Library

 TSP architect Michelle Klobassa accompanied library board members and a county commissioner on a tour of Wyoming libraries in Buffalo, Douglas and Glenrock to examine the features they offered.
 Priorities for the Worland library subsequently included creating a unique space for video gaming for teenagers, and study rooms that would allow four to six people to gather.

 The former hardware store on Main Street offers large windows giving those using a “laptop bar” and nice view, plenty of sunlight, and space for large comfortable chairs.
 Other windows will be installed elsewhere in the building to permit increased daylighting.
-Greg verify I don’t think budget allowed for any new exterior windows.

 The library will feature a circular table where patrons can plug in their electronic devices and work separately yet as part of a community.
 A dedicated children’s area will be located next to a maker’s space.
 The hard-surfaced floors, plentiful electric outlets, and cabinets will allow for creative activities for children and adults.
 The library also includes space for the adult collection, a staff workroom, and a centrally located circulation desk that maintains good views of the room.